 Check out the all volunteer staff behind Pollen!

 In April of 2011 Lars and Jamie Millard of Paper Darts met each other at a Young Nonprofit Professionals Network event.
 Both big-picture thinkers with minds for creative/social entrepreneurialism, Lars and Jamie began talking about a possible Pollen-Paper Darts partnership in the future.
 One year and several more meetings later (with the rest of the PD team involved), BePollen.com was born.
-Everything on this site is a result of the Do-It-Together ethos of the partnership.
-Lars continues shaping the overall vision and voice of Pollen, and Paper Darts generates, produces, and designs the content.
+Everything on this site is a result of the collaborative ethos of the partnership.

 Want more?
 Here's the full, seedy story: